wscalikidd/Directory_Manager/README.md

 1. listDirectories : List all the directories - Is a void method
 2. createDirectory: Creates a directory - Is a void method that takes a String path as a parameter
 3. moveDirectory: Moves a directory from a source to designation folder - Is a void method that takes source and designation String path parameters
-4. deleteDirector: Deletes a directory - Is a void method that takes a String path as a parameter
+4. deleteDirectory: Deletes a directory - Is a void method that takes a String path as a parameter

-##Note: when entering directories path, ensure to enter with "/" such as "fruits/apples/fiji" .
+## Note: when entering directories path, be sure to enter with "/" such as "fruits/apples/fiji" .
 Root directories do not need "/" entered.
 Just the directory name.